pxcbe/apt-installer/README.md

 The directory where the .deb files will be placed during the install is /opt/plcnext/apt_installer, this can be changed in the script using the built-in linux text editor or any other text editor on your computer (notepad++, notepad,...).

 ## running the script
+Connect to the PLC using ssh and login as admin the switch to the root user we made before.
 To run the script make it avalable as an executable using this comand in the folder where the script is located:
 ```
 chmod 755 apt-installer.sh